 How will I get paid?

-We normally pay you the same way you deposited.
 If you deposit via EFT we will simply transfer the money to your bank account.
 If you deposited with a credit card you can only withdraw to a savings or cheque accout.
 We will not pay any money into a credit card account.

 How can I change the payment method?